-- Education Endowment Foundation 'Using your Pupil Premium funding effectively' - Education Endowment Foundation 'Guidance Reports' - Education Endowment Foundation 'School Improvement Planning' - Education Endowment Foundation Teaching and Learning Toolkit - Sutton Trust report: "The Pupil Premium: Next Steps" - National Literacy Trust
+- Education Endowment Foundation 'School Improvement Planning' - Education Endowment Foundation Teaching and Learning Toolkit - Sutton Trust report: "The Pupil Premium: Next Steps" - National Literacy Trust

-The barriers and challenges disadvantaged students face are complex and varied.
+The challenges disadvantaged students face are complex and varied.
 There is no single difficulty faced by all.
 However, we have identified key challenges that we believe are particularly relevant to our disadvantaged children in our context.